tttapa/py-build-cmake/examples/minimal/README.md

 version number).
 Have a look at [\_\_init\_\_.py](src-python/minimal/__init__.py) for an example.

-If your package has runtime dependencies, you can specify them here as well.
+If your package has any runtime dependencies, you can specify them here as well.
 When a user installs your package, e.g. using `pip install`, `pip` will install these dependencies as well.
 It is recommended to add version ranges for your dependencies, see [PEP 631](https://peps.python.org/pep-0631)